• Recipes

 You may think of chermoula as a wet sauce/condiment using fresh herbs, however, this version is a deliciously tasty dry rub that you can keep for months in an airtight container once you have made it and use to spice up any meat, fish or vegetable!

-I love making my own spice blends as you know exactly what ingredients are in it.
-This Chermoula spice is dairy, gluten, egg and nut free.
+I love making my own spice blends like this Chinese salt & pepper seasoning as you know exactly what ingredients are in it.
+This Chermoula spice is dairy free, gluten free, egg free and nut free.

 Jump to: